 - To start with, soak cashewnuts in hot water for 10 minutes.
 Also rub turmeric powder all over the chicken.
 Set both things aside.

 - Heat a tablespoon of ghee in a pan, and add the onions.
 Sprinkle 1/2 teaspoon salt over the onions and mix.
-Reduce the flame, cover and cook the onions till they are deep brown in colour.
+Reduce the flame, cover and cook the onions till they are deep brown in color.
 During the process of browning the onions, stir them around every 5-6 minutes to prevent them from sticking to the bottom and burning.
 This whole process of caramelizing the onions should take about 20 minutes.

 - Heat the remaining ghee in the same pan, and add cardamom pods, bayleaf, cloves and cinnamon.
 Saute for a minute or two and add the onion paste.
 Cook the onion paste on medium high heat, while stirring occasionally for 4-5 minutes.
-Add coriander powder, chilli powder, garam masala powder and salt and saute for another 2-3 minutes.
+Add coriander powder, chili powder, garam masala powder and salt and saute for another 2-3 minutes.

 - Add chicken to the pan along with 1/4 cup water.
 Cover and cook the chicken for 20 minutes or till cooked through, while stirring the curry occasionally.
 This will be a thick gravy, but if you like your thinner, feel free to add a little water and bring the curry to a boil.